Allyn69/motepair2/README.md

 ### Installing

-Use the Atom package manager, which can be found in the Settings view or run `apm install motepair` from the command line.
+Use the Atom package manager, which can be found in the Settings view or run `apm install motepair2` from the command line.

 ### Using
-Open the project to start collaborating via the `Motepair:connect` command (you can trigger this command via Cmd+Shift+P).
+Open the project to start collaborating via the `Motepair2:connect` command (you can trigger this command via Cmd+Shift+P).

 Please make sure that peers to open the same project directory.
 This is a very important step as we rely on the relative project path to identify the correct file.